davidandym/coe-grid-example/README.md

 The `qrsh` command can be used to ssh directly into a GPU node with access to one or more GPU.
 This is a really nice way to test and debug your code since you can just run your code and see it's output without the hassle of queues and stuff.

-You can run
+You can run:
 ```bash
 sh scripts/interactive_session.sh
 ```
 to ssh into a GPU node with a single GPU allocated.
-In the file, you can change type and number of GPUs with the two variables defined at the top of the file.
+In the file `scripts/interactive_session.sh`, you can change type and number of GPUs with the two variables defined at the top of the file.
 The following commands should get you into a GPU node, activate the correct environment, and then run a test job (assuming you're in the correct directory).

 ```bash
 sh scripts/interactive_session.sh